Trailbender

 Installation

-The plugins are compatible with all Windows 64-bit host applications, and Mac OS 10.13 and above.
+The plugins are compatible with all Windows 64-bit host applications, and should be compatible with Mac OS 10.13 and above (some 10.13 users have reported problems… I have not found a solution yet).

 Some plugins come with an installer application, if this is not the case, copy the plugins to the appropriate folder: